bagisto/bagisto-docs/docs/1.x/advanced/create-shipping-method.md

 ::: tip

-If `composer dump-autoload` giving some error than in that case delete all files from the `bootstrap/cache` and again run `composer dump-autoload`.
+If `composer dump-autoload` gives some error, then, in that case, delete all files from the `bootstrap/cache` and again run `composer dump-autoload`.

 :::